eladrianovalle/rubyrology-v2.0/README.md

 Second Incarnation of the Rubyrology app.

-Built with Sinatra, Postgres, ActiveRecord, and Bootstrap.
+Built with Sinatra, Postgres, ActiveRecord, Bootstrap, and Love.